dorner/meta-sync/README.md

 # meta-sync
 Plugin for meta to sync parent directories and the child projects.
-This is a development paradigm whereby the parent project has a shared directory which all sub-projects need to have and should always be kept up to date.
+This is a development paradigm whereby sub-projects share files and directories which should be synced amongst them when committing or pushing.

-By default, `meta-sync` will look in a directory called `shared` and will copy the contents of that directory to all sub-projects.
-E.g. if there are the following files:
-* `parent/shared/myfile`
-* `parent/shared/another/file`

-`meta-sync` will copy these to
-* `parent/sub-project/myfile`
-* `parent/sub-project/another/file`

 Usage: